redenvelope2000/libretro_fbalpha-rotary_button/README.md

 ### Game XXX runs slowly, why ?
 Your hardware is probably too slow to run the game with normal settings.
 Try the following :
 * Check if there is a speedhack dipswitch in the core options, set it to "yes".
+* Try setting a value for frameskip in core options.
 * Try disabling rewind, runahead, and anything related to the savestates system in retroarch.
 * Try lowering audio settings in the core options.
 If it is not enough, upgrade or overclock your hardware.